cap-js/docs/java/working-with-cql/query-api.md

 }
 ```

-On the select list, you can use a _dot-separated_ path to select an element of an associated entity, which will be [inlined](#inline)
+You can select an associated entity's element by adding its _dot-separated_ path in the list.
+The result includes the value [inlined](#inline) at the top-level.

 ```java
 Select.from("bookshop.Books")
       .columns("title", "author.name");
 ```

-giving you a flat result:
+Giving you a flat result:

 ```json
 {